wlloyduw/SAAF/tutorial_faaset/faaset_tutorial.md

 ## 0. Setting up FaaSET

 At it's core, FaaSET is a Python framework that can be used inside regular Python scripts or Jupyter Notebooks.
 To create a consistent and streamlined workspace we used Google Colaboratory to host a Notebook to use FaaSET with.
 The Google Colab notebook can be used to deploy functions to AWS Lambda, Google Cloud Functions, or IBM Cloud Functions.

+Try FaaSET on Google Colab: https://colab.research.google.com/drive/1RL_rt7Z43dFrpWVcocaZz-UgpdHoGA99?usp=sharing

 FaaSET is not dependent on Google Colab and can instead be hosted a variety of different ways.
 This includes using cloud VMs or simply running Jupyter locally.
 If you would like to host FaaSET locally, you can install the following dependencies:

 ### FaaSET Generally Dependencies